JaceDaDorito/ROR2-Slipstream/Slipstream/Packages/BepInExPack/README.md

 BepInEx contains helper libraries like [MonoMod.RuntimeDetour](https://github.com/MonoMod/MonoMod/blob/master/README-RuntimeDetour.md) and [HarmonyX](https://github.com/BepInEx/HarmonyX/wiki)

 ### Changelog
+* **5.4.2101**
+	* RoR2 BepInExPack specific changes :
+		* Remove the console dev check in the BepInEx.GUI, replaced by a disclaimer instead: If you want #tech-support in the modding discord, please use the "Copy Log to Clipboard" button and then paste it in the discord channel.

+* **5.4.2100**
+    * Updated BepInEx to 5.4.21
+	* RoR2 BepInExPack specific changes :
+		* New BepInEx GUI, it should fix some performance issues the old one had + the .zip is now much smaller, you can still go back to the old console by setting to `true` the `Enables showing a console for log output` option in the `BepInEx/config/BepInEx.cfg` file
+		* Thunderstore Mod Manifests if available are printed in the log file to allow for better debugging.
+		* `FixPluginTypesSerialization` patcher is now shipped by default
+		* The `RoR2BepInExPack` (v1.1.0) plugin now contains a mod compatibility fix for when multiple corruption (void items) targets for an item are present, a config is available to determine which gets the new stack:
+			* Random -> (Default Option) picks randomly
+			* First -> Oldest Target Picked Up
+			* Last -> Newest Target Picked Up
+			* Rarest -> Rarest Target Picked Up (falls back to Newest on ambiguity)
+			* Alternate -> All targets get a turn in acquisition order

 * **5.4.1905**
 	* RoR2 BepInExPack specific changes :
 		* Fix achievements not working correctly.
 For real this time.